CV / Resume

 October 2006: featured in “Around Alabama” section of Southern Living for Taking the Time book

-August 2006: featured in “381: A Documentary of the Montgomery Bus Boycott”
+August 2006: interviewed for “381: A Documentary of the Montgomery Bus Boycott”